Code-Institute-Submissions/onAPlateCatering/README.md

 #### An engaged couple

 - I would like to be able to view a menu of food to see if I like the offering for my wedding.
-- I would like to be able to request a quote for a set number of people and know what's included in quote.
+- I would like to be able to request a quote.
 - I would like to see reviews from other customers who used service.

 #### A business owner